 Overall, the OMPTA display an extremely promising broad and potent coverage against Gram-negative bacteria species belonging to the difficult-to-treat ESKAPE pathogens.
 So far, there has been very low cross-resistance observed with comparator antibiotics.
 OMPTA seem to overcome colistin resistance in all of the tested ESKAPE pathogens, including K. pneumoniae, well known to overproduce capsule polysaccharides (CPS) which serve as a protective shield and limit the killing effect of current antibiotics.
 No activity is observed against Gram-positive bacteria.

 The University of Zurich and Polyphor have been awarded a grant from the Swiss Commission of Technology and Innovation (CTI; project CTI-Nr.: 181146.1 PFLS; Swiss Government).
 The joint research focuses on expanded studies on the mechanism of action of the new class of antibiotics against Gram-negative ESKAPE pathogens.
-The project started in January 2016 and is supervised jointly by Prof. John A. Robinson and Dr. Daniel Obrecht and has successfully completed in July 2018.
+The project started in January 2016 and was supervised jointly by Prof. John A. Robinson and Dr. Daniel Obrecht and has successfully completed in July 2018.
 The project has been supported by the Wellcome Trust foundation and is now being supported by Novo Holdings A/S with an investment of up to CHF 11.5 million.